pedro123456789-wq/diffused-med/README.md

 ```

 ### 4. Backend Setup (Flask)
-Open a _third terminal_ and run the following to start the Flask server.
+Open a _third_ shell, and run the following to start the Flask server.
 ```bash
 cd server
 source .venv/bin/activate